Getting Started as a First-Year Professional Program Applicant

 If you will be a transfer student to LIU it’s never too early to schedule a visit to the campus.
 Not only will you get a better feel for the physical campus, you will find that your tour guide will be able to offer you a wealth of information about all that goes on here.
 So, be sure to ask plenty of questions!

-Campus tours take place Monday through Friday at 10:00 a.m. and 2:00 p.m.
+Campus tours are coordinated through the Admissions Office and take place Monday through Friday; campus tour schedule.
 Please arrive at the Admissions Office several minutes prior to the start time.
 What you’ll get to see: cafeterias, computer labs, the library, classrooms, art galleries, the Kumble Theater, the Wellness, Recreation and Athletic Center and so much more!
 Reservations are not required.

 To set up a private visit or a group tour of LIU Brooklyn, please send an email to firstname.lastname@example.org with the time and date you would like to visit.
 (Note: please specify whether or not you will require a tour of the Residence Hall facilities as well.)

 Applicants may take the PCAT more than once.
 Our admissions committee will view all presenting multiple valid scores on an application but will only consider the highest set of scores for admission decision purposes.
-Currently no minimum PCAT score is required however scores below the 50th percentile will likely be viewed with concern by the admissions committee.
+Currently no minimum PCAT score is required however, scores are an integral part of the admission decision process.

 Grades and exam scores alone do not determine the qualities we desire in applicants.
 LIU Pharmacy desires students who have given of themselves through service to their schools and/or communities, demonstrated leadership among their peers, have special and unique talents beyond academics and who exhibit a desire to learn beyond the classroom.